5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Connect to a WiFi AP via Airport-Utility

 More details about this patch can be found [here](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md)

+#### Option 2: For `Itlwm.kext` users

+- Mount **HeliPort.dmg**, drag the app into the "Programs" folder and run it.
+- Use it to connect to your WiFI hotspot.
+- Add HeliPort to "Login Items", so it stars with macOS and connects to your WiFi network automatically.

 ### Enable YogaSMC
 - Download [**YogaSMC-App**](https://github.com/zhen-zen/YogaSMC/files/14324664/Builds.zip) and mount it.
 This is a custom build which fixes the "Failed to open Preferences" [issue](https://github.com/zhen-zen/YogaSMC/issues/189) in Ventura and newer